kerwinc/VSTSTasks/Tasks/GitflowBranchGate/overview.md

 *Introducing the Gitflow Branch Gate build task...*

+Keeping branches up to date becomes difficult as the number of developers, requirements or product delivery increases.
+Many teams try to adopt a trunk based branching strategy, and while this potentially solves many problems, it's not always possible.
+This build task aims to promote short-lived branches and assist in moving all branches forward.

 ### Features
 - Configure branch naming standards and make sure they are followed
 - Apply branch limits to hotfixes, release and feature branches